 AA award chart for AA flights from the continental US

-But in reality, the “starting at” pricing doesn't wholly reflect the rates you'll see out in the wild.
+But in reality, the “starting at” pricing doesn't always reflect the rates you'll see in the real world.
 Usually, the actual pricing is a touch higher in every fare class.
-Think 40,000 miles for one-way economy award instead of 35,000, for example.
+Typically, you're looking at 40,000 miles for a one-way economy award instead of 35,000, for example.

-If either of AA's two outposts in Oceania aren't your intended final destination, you can connect to numerous other cities through Qantas' flight network out of Sydney.
-You also can connect out of Auckland on a Qantas-operated flight, but it will almost always require a stop in one of the carrier's hubs in the Eastern half of Australia, such as Brisbane (BNE).
+If none of AA's outposts in Oceania are your intended final destination, you can connect to numerous other cities through Qantas' flight network from the Australian hubs.
+You can also connect out of Auckland on a Qantas-operated flight, but it will almost always require a stop in one of the carrier's hubs in the Eastern half of Australia, such as Brisbane (BNE).
 Even better, adding an extra leg (or two) can usually be done without additional cost.

-For instance, you can fly from Los Angeles to Perth via Auckland and Brisbane for 40,000 AAdvantage miles in economy — the same price as flying from LAX to AKL directly.
+For instance, you can fly from Los Angeles to Perth via Sydney for 40,000 AAdvantage miles in economy, the same price as flying from LAX to Sydney directly.
+Or you could also fly from Dallas to Perth via Brisbane for the same 40,000 miles.

 Fly Oneworld partner airlines

-American Airlines belongs to the Oneworld alliance, which houses 13 member airlines.
-Two of those members offer easy access to Oceania and the South Pacific: Qantas and Fiji Airways (Oneworld connect partner).
+American Airlines belongs to the Oneworld alliance, which houses 15 member airlines.
+Two of those members offer easy access to Oceania and the South Pacific: Qantas and Fiji Airways.

 AA partner chart for flights from the US lower 48 states

 On partner awards, the price you see in the chart is the price you'll pay if you can find availability.
-There's no need to wrangle dynamic pricing when booking a partner flight.
+There's no need to worry about dynamic pricing when booking a partner flight.

-You also can fly Qantas from Honolulu (HNL) to Sydney (SYD), but these shorter routes feature a different award chart.
-Presently, flights between Hawaii and the South Pacific price as follows:
+You can also fly Qantas from Honolulu (HNL) to Sydney (SYD), but these shorter routes feature a different award chart.
+Presently, flights between Hawaii and the South Pacific are priced as follows:

 • Main cabin: 37,500 AAdvantage miles